t-h2o/my-server/ftp/ftp_documentation.md

   - And then you only have configuration left!
 For that, open /etc/vsftpd.conf
     - Most of that you need is enabled by default, except the ``write_enable=YES`` line which should be uncommented
     - There are many configuration options, like restricting access to a certain set of users, letting users only log to certain directories, etc.
+     - Many of them are already in the configuration file, but commented-out.
+There is more though, that you can add.
+Learn more on the [vsftpd.conf man page](http://vsftpd.beasts.org/vsftpd_conf.html).